Samridhiverma27/Samridhiverma27.github.io/_projects/1_Vega_lite_projectHW8.md

 ---

+## Building Dataset

+Let's look at the plots and analysis below

-## Search The Data & Methods - Simple Plot
+## Simple Plot

 This bar chart simply shows how often different Congressional appear in our dataset.
 Each bar corresponds to a Congressional Name, giving us a quick snapshot of how many buildings were built under which congressmen.
 This can help people understand the work and impact of different congressman.
 I have used both quantitative and ordinal encoding.
 People can really understand the infrastructural growth under each congressman